 Main Ingredients

-- 2 cans Canned French-style green beans (Make sure to drain them well.)
+- 2 Pounds of Fresh green beans if available or 2 cans Canned French-style green beans (Make sure to drain them well.)

 - 6 slices Bacon (Cook until crispy.)